drake-young/Euler11_Python/README.md

 ## Project Euler Problem 11 -- Largest Product in a Grid

-In the 20×20 grid below, four numbers along a diagonal line have been marked in red.
+In the 20×20 grid below, four numbers along a diagonal line have been marked in red [Bold in the Markdown because Colored Text not Supported in Markdown].

 08 02 22 97 38 15 00 40 00 75 04 05 07 78 52 12 50 77 91 08<br/>
 49 49 99 40 17 81 18 57 60 87 17 40 98 43 69 48 04 56 62 00<br/>